AlacrisIO/alacrity/docs/paper.md

 without intervention from programmers.
-This ensures that Alacrity programs are not susceptible to attacks that steal their resources, and ensures that untrusting participants can rely on the integrity and valid of the Alacrity program.
+This ensures that Alacrity programs are not susceptible to attacks that steal their resources, and ensures that untrusting participants can rely on the integrity and validity of the Alacrity program.

 Alacrity programs incorporate the client-side behavior of participants, as well as on-chain behavior of the contract.
 The